-Electromyography and Nerve Conduction Study (EMG/NCS) Laboratory at UW Hospital and Clinics
+Electromyography and Nerve Conduction Study (EMG/NCS) Laboratory at University Hospital

-The Electromyography and Nerve Conduction Study (EMG/NCS) Laboratory at UW Hospital and Clinics is one of the largest laboratories in the area.
+The Electromyography and Nerve Conduction Study (EMG/NCS) Laboratory at University Hospital is one of the largest laboratories in the area.

 We offer the latest in electrodiagnostic testing with state-of-the-art equipment and perform diagnostic procedures from the routine nerve conduction studies and EMG to the more complex electrodiagnostics such as:

 - Neuromuscular junction testing

 - Movement disorder analysis